Churchill magazine

 • Don't forget to take photos or videos.

-Summer is a good time to make sure your boiler is working, as getting issues fixed early will help reduce the need for emergency call-outs when the weather turns cold.
+Summer is a good time to make sure your boiler is working.
+Getting issues fixed early can help reduce the need for emergency callouts when the weather turns cold.

-Here's what you can do to keep your central heating in tip-top condition:
+Here's how to keep your central heating in tip-top condition:

-• Let out air from the radiators if needed and clean out any grilles.
+• Let out air from the radiators and clean out any grilles.

 • Do a top-to-toe inspection of the floors and roof space and don't forget to look for signs of leaks in your loft.